Rigshospitalet-KFNM/DicomNode/docs/source/tutorials/tutorial_index.rst

 *A tool is broken if you do not know how to use it. ~ Some guy*

-A software library is a difficult thing to learn, especially when that library is heavily
+This library is intended to be used by all levels of programming experiences.
+As such not all tutorials are specific too this library and also contain general help on writing maintainable programs.

 .. toctree::
-    :hidden:
+    :maxdepth: 1

+    python_software_engineering
+    dicom_for_dummies
     class_overview
     configuring_a_pipeline
     configuration_overview
     create_a_pipeline
     create_a_dicom_series
-    dicom_for_dummies
-    python_software_engineering